 Enrollment and Leave of Absence

 All regular students are expected to maintain continuity of enrollment, except for summer sessions.
-If this cannot be done, the student must apply in writing for a leave of absence, which is subject to the approval of the Dean of Graduate Academics.
+If this cannot be done, the student must apply in writing for a leave of absence, which is subject to the approval of the Vice Provost for Graduate Education.
 A leave of absence is granted for a limited period only.
-The period may be extended at the discretion of the Dean of Graduate Academics.
+The period may be extended at the discretion of the Vice Provost for Graduate Education.
 Time spent in the Armed Forces of the United States while on leave of absence is not included in the six-year limitation noted above.
 Time spent on leave of absence for other reasons may or may not be included in the six-year limitation.
-Each case is decided on the basis of individual circumstances by the Dean of Graduate Academics.
+Each case is decided on the basis of individual circumstances by the Vice Provost for Graduate Education.

 Leave of Absence does not waive a review of an action on a student’s academic performance.
 Students who do not maintain continuity of enrollment and who do not obtain a leave of absence may be dropped from the program.
-Re-enrollment requires permission of the Dean of the Graduate Academics and the Department Director.
+Re-enrollment requires permission of the Vice Provost for Graduate Education and the Department Chair.

 Course by Application

 Under special circumstances, a regular course may be given by application in a term in which the course is not scheduled.
-Students can fill out a Request Course by Application form and have it approved by the Instructor, the Department Director and the Dean of Graduate Academics.
+Students can fill out a Request Course by Application form and have it approved by the Instructor, the Department Chair and the Vice Provost for Graduate Education.
 Note on the enrollment form that the course is to be taken by application and submit the enrollment form along with the approved Course by Application form.

 Special Problem Course